 - This used to be the St. Regis Monarch Beach, but the property left Marriott in June 2016

 - For the next few years, the property was branded as the Monarch Beach Resort, and wasn’t affiliated with any major hotel group

 - The hotel was purchased by Ohana Real Estate Investors in November 2019, and clearly the investors saw value in the hotel belonging to a global chain; now as of early 2021, this is a Waldorf Astoria

 This property is a big win for Hilton, though I do want to set reasonable expectations.
 What makes this property worth visiting is that it’s a short drive from Los Angeles, so it’s a fun weekend getaway for anyone living in Southern California (and particularly Los Angeles).

 I do think it’s important to manage expectations, though.
 I stayed here when this was a St. Regis, and have also stayed at the Ritz-Carlton Laguna Niguel, which is a similar type of property not too far away.

-These are ultimately luxury factories with hundreds of rooms, formulaic service, and very steep prices (expect standard rooms to cost $800+ per night some weekends, and expect to pay about $8 for a cup of coffee).
+These are ultimately luxury factories with hundreds of rooms, formulaic service, and very steep prices (once things recover, expect standard rooms to cost $800+ per night some weekends, and expect to pay about $8 for a cup of coffee).
 Ultimately that’s expected, because that’s the price you pay for a hotel being close to a major city with a lot of wealth.